 - Class M: This permit is for anyone granted refugee status in the country.

 Keep in mind that all work permits are typically valid for two years with the option to renew for an extra two years.
 Your employees can renew their work permits an unlimited number of times, but they must do it at least three months before the permit expires.

-Requirements to Obtain a Work Permit in Kenya
+Requirements to Obtain Kenya Work Visas

 As the employer, you’re required to apply for work permits on behalf of employees.
 Each type of Kenya work permit has its own specific documentation, but they all require the following: